awsdocs/amazon-connect-admin-guide/doc_source/connect-security-profiles.md

-# Assign Permissions: Security Profiles<a name="connect-security-profiles"></a>
+# Security Profiles<a name="connect-security-profiles"></a>

-Security profiles consist of permissions that determine which Amazon Connect users can view, update, or create which Amazon Connect resources or perform specific tasks\.
-Assigning a security profile to a user grants that user the permissions you added to the security profile\.
+Security profiles help you manage who can access the Amazon Connect dashboard and Contact Control Panel, and who can perform specific tasks\.

+[Assigning a security profile](#assign-security-profile) to supervisors, agents, and admins grants them the permissions you added to the security profile\.
 For example, you can grant users read/write access to routing profiles\.

 Security profiles are organized into the following permission groups:
 + **Routing**—Grant access to routing profiles, quick connects, hours of operation, and queues\.